47degrees/github4s/docs/src/main/tut/issue.md

 You can create a comment for an issue whit the following parameters:

- - the repository coordinates (owner and name of the repository)
+ - the repository coordinates (owner and name of the repository).
- - `number`: The issue number
+ - `number`: The issue number.
- - `body`: The comment description
+ - `body`: The comment description.

  To create a comment: